trxe/notes-blog/content/computer-networks/5_TCP.md

 How much app-layer data can a TCP segment carry?

+- Maximum Segment Size: maximum amount of data that can be stored in a segment.
-- 1460B maximum segment size (MSS).
+- TCP has 1460B maximum segment size (MSS).
   - Maximum amount of data that can be grabbed and placed in one segment
 - limited by max transmission unit (MTU): 1500B for ethernet.
 This is to exclude 40B of packet headers
   - 20B TCP packet header